 You park at the Biesbosch MuseumEiland where there is free parking and a charging station for electric bikes.

-During this route through the Biesbosch, you cycle through feral willows, over small islands and along creeks.
+During the Biesbosch Cycle Route, you will cycle through naturalized willows, over islands and along creeks.
 It takes you past the Spieringsluis lock that connects the Biesbosch and the Nieuwe Merwede.
 Cycle through beautiful nature and rest along the way with a cup of coffee.
 On the route you pass Fort Steurgat, on the edge of the Biesbosch.
-This (now inhabited) fortress served to close off the Nieuwe Merwede and the Steurgat.
-Then you cycle back towards Biesbosch MuseumEiland, which is open all year round.
+This (now inhabited) fortified town served to close off the Nieuwe Merwede and the Steurgat.
+You then cycle back towards Biesbosch MuseumEiland, which is open all year round.
 Here you can enjoy a cup of coffee or a delicious lunch in the restaurant area or an educational museum visit.

 Number of km depending on starting point: 21,8 km if you start at Biesbosch MuseumEiland.
 16,9 km if you start at Jachthaven van Oversteeg.